Skip to content

 Men represent 87% of firearm suicide victims.

-September is Suicide Prevention Awareness Month, a time for amplifying voices of survivors, spreading hope, and ensuring that individuals and families have access to resources to discuss suicide prevention and to seek help.
+September is Suicide Prevention Awareness Month, a time for amplifying the voices of survivors of suicide loss, spreading hope, and ensuring that individuals and families have access to resources to discuss suicide prevention and to seek help.

-Understanding the issues around gun suicide is an important way to take part in prevention, help others in crisis, and change the conversation.
+Understanding the issues around firearm suicide is an important way to take part in prevention, help others in crisis, and change the conversation.

-Preventing suicide requires strategies involving individuals, families, and communities.
+Preventing firearm suicide requires strategies involving individuals, families, and communities.

 Amplify Survivor Voices